hypowergravity/personal-website/src/content/about.md

 #### Structural Biology & Dynamics

 - Protein crystallography and structure determination
-- NMR structural elucidation of proteins and small molecules
+- NMR structural elucidation of peptides and small molecules
 - Molecular dynamics simulations using AMBER, GROMACS, and NAMD
 - Time-resolved crystallography for capturing protein dynamics